Matt-1123/aws_dva_co2_training/log.md

   * Ch.
 3.5 'How to Use Putty Demo (Windows Users Only)'

 ## Tues 1/23/24
+Lab
   * Ch.
 5.3 Lab: 'Creating a Lambda Function Using the AWS Console'

+## Sat 2/10/24
+* Lecture notes
+  * Ch.
+3.6 Using EC2 instance Connect - Demo